web_0312.jpg

 YLS Financial Aid also partners with AccessLex Institute a nonprofit dedicated to legal education, to bring MAX by AccessLex, a free personal finance program designed exclusively for law students!

 The Financial Aid Office also sponsors a series of financial wellness workshops throughout the academic year.
-If you have missed a presentation, we have provided the recorded session below for your convenience.
+Workshops are recorded and posted here after the event.